aydayurtoglu/CS102-project/group/AydaYurtoglu_log.md

 Can and I teamed up to create and design different activities.
 We worked on it together for three hours.

+### ~ 5th May 2020 ~
+Can and I worked on the same activities today but we realised that we need to know databases to construct our app.
+So we will have a meeting tomorrow to make our design easier.

 ****